-If you’re buying a camera for beginners, there are a number of key concerns to weigh up.
+If you’re buying a camera for beginners – or your first real camera – there are several key factors to weigh up.
 You want something that’s easy to use naturally, even for someone who has never held a camera before.
-It also needs to be affordable, because while the best mirrorless cameras are great, they are priced for enthusiasts and professionals.
-However, a good beginner’s camera also still needs to be able to take great pictures – ones that represent a significant step-up in quality compared to what you’d get from a smartphone.
-Otherwise, you might well ask, what’s the point?
+It should also be affordable, because while the best mirrorless cameras are great, they are designed and priced for enthusiasts and professionals.

 Value for money